Frequently Asked Questions

 regalia will be sold at the venues.

-Where can I find honor chords, stoles, medallions, etc.?
+Where can I find honor cords, stoles, medallions, etc.?

 Graduates who have earned cum laude, magna cum laude